 Rubin Museum of Art

-Interactive site to explore thangka and other artistic images by theme, time, and place.
+List of educational resources for the study of Himalayan art.
+Includes the Educational Interactive Library, a site for exploring thangka and other artistic images by theme, time, and place.
 An excellent online resource for traditional Tibetan art.

 Jacques Marchais Museum of Tibetan Art